Gift Acceptance Policy

-The policies in this document are designed to provide consistency in treatment of gifts and to protect the interests of donors, the Calgary Public Library Foundation and the Calgary Public Library.
+The gift acceptance policy included herein is designed to provide consistency in treatment of gifts and to protect the interests of donors, the Foundation and the Library.

-Donations will generally be accepted from individuals, partnerships, corporations, organizations, government agencies or other entities without limitations, unless acceptance of gifts conflicts with the values, needs or mission of the Calgary Public Library Foundation and Calgary Public Library.
+Donations will generally be accepted from individuals, partnerships, corporations, organizations, government agencies or other entities without limitations, unless acceptance of gifts conflicts with the values, needs or mission of the Foundation and Library.

 The Library Foundation accepts the following types of gifts: